 No, I also do other things to help afterwards!
 I can ensure optimal care for patients who’ve already had ventilation while on the way to hospital.
 The safe transport of patients is not only aided by my pressure-controlled ventilation modes, but also by my display of curves for pressure, flow and CO2, as well as important ventilation parameters.
 EMS field providers always like having me along, as I’m the smallest and lightest transport ventilator in my class.
 I weigh only 2.5 kg*!

 *Weight of the ventilator.
-On the portable system, the weight is between four and 13 kg.
+On the portable unit, the weight is between four and 13 kg.

 A true flyweight!
 What else makes you stand out from other ventilators?